Cfoulcard/Simple-Chatty-Bot/readme.txt

 This is a project created with the help of the JetBrains Academy Tutorial.
-A simple bot showcasing basic Kotlin skills
+A simple bot showcasing basic Kotlin skills.
+All files added via Git.